-If you have questions or need assistance, stop by the Libraries, call Carlson Library at 393-2490, Suhr Library at 393-1243, or Clarion Online distance education students may call toll-free at 866-272-5612 (press 5 for Library).
-Chat and other online services are available at the Ask a Librarian! / LibAnswers! link on our Website.
+If you have questions or need assistance, call a reference librarian at 814-393-2490.
+Clarion Online distance education students may call toll-free at 866-272-5612 (press 5 for Library).
+Our Chat, Zoom, and other online services are available at the Ask a Librarian! / LibAnswers! link on our Website.